 Find out more information on establishing Virginia residency.

 As part of the agreement, states must certify residency in order for students to participate in the ACM.
 Certification is a one-time-only procedure provided that the student's academic major, residency and institutional requirements remain unchanged.
 To begin the certification process, students must complete the ACM application and mail it along with required documents to the State Council of Higher Education for Virginia (SCHEV).

-Generally, the review process is approximately three to four weeks and varies depending on the number of applications received; therefore, the student is strongly advised to submit his/her ACM application at least six weeks prior to the start of the classes or the institution's ACM deadline, whichever is earlier.
+Generally, the review process is approximately four to six weeks and varies depending on the number of applications received; therefore, the student is strongly advised to submit his/her ACM application at least six weeks prior to the start of the classes or the institution's ACM deadline, whichever is earlier.
 The process will be delayed unless all questions are completed, all acceptable documentation is enclosed, and the application is signed and dated by the appropriate person(s).

 SCHEV accepts ACM applications year-round; however, the institutions may set deadlines for ACM participants.
 We strongly advise you to contact your ACM institutional contact for that information.

 If the student is approved as a resident, SCHEV will issue a certification letter for ACM participation to both the student and the participating institution.
 The institution makes the final decision either granting a tuition waiver or simply classifying the student as an in-state resident.
 The institution sets its own policy for granting and implementing the tuition waivers, including but not limited to enrollment requirements, and deadlines for tuition payments.
 For example, if a student applies during the fall semester, the institution has the discretion not to make the waiver effective until the spring semester.
 Also, waivers and in-state tuition rates are not retroactive prior to the ACM effective date, except at the discretion of the participating institution.